• Skip to primary navigation

 5. Paneer fried rice

-Paneer bhurji served in a black wok with lime wedges and onion slices
+Paneer bhurji in a black bowl with a spoon.

 Paneer bhurji